VeedJohnson/VeedJohnson/README.md

 <br />

-## I'm a web Designer and Developer!
+## I'm a Mobile and Web Engineer!

 - 🌱 I’m constantly learning JS
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to react native Open Source projects

 ### Connect with me: